-The smallpox vaccine has not been routinely given in the United States for 30 years because the disease has been eliminated.
+In the United States, routine vaccination with the smallpox vaccine was stopped in 1972 because smallpox had been eliminated in the United States.
+The last known case in the world occurred in 1977, and routine vaccination was stopped worldwide in 1980.
 Because the vaccine’s protective effects wear off after about 10 years, most people are now susceptible to smallpox.

-The vaccine is most effective when given very early after exposure.
-However, the vaccine may also be beneficial if given in the first days after symptoms appear.
-There is no treatment for smallpox.
+The vaccine is most effective when given before exposure.
+However, the vaccine may also be beneficial if given up to 4 days after exposure and can help prevent the disease or limit its severity.

 Vaccination is considered successful if a small blister develops about 7 days later.
-If vaccination is successful, only one dose is given.
-If it is not, people are given another dose.
+If it does not appear, people are given another dose.

 Vaccination is dangerous for some people, especially those with a weakened immune system (such as those who have AIDS or who take drugs that suppress the immune system), those with skin disorders (particularly eczema), those with eye inflammation, and those who are pregnant.